privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

 'example-privacyidea' => array(
     'privacyidea:PrivacyideaAuthSource',

-    /*
+    /**
      * The URI (including protocol and port) of the privacyidea server
      * Required.
      */
     'privacyideaServerURL' => 'https://your.server.com',

-    /*
+    /**
      * Check if the hostname matches the name in the certificate.
-     * The value have to be a string.
+     * The value has to be a string.
      * Optional.
+Default: true.
      */
-    'sslVerifyHost' => 'false',
+    'sslVerifyHost' => 'true',

-    /*
+    /**
      * Check if the certificate is valid, signed by a trusted CA.
-     * The value have to be a string.
+     * The value has to be a string.
      * Optional.
+Default: true.
      */
-    'sslVerifyPeer' => 'false',
+    'sslVerifyPeer' => 'true',

-    /*
+    /**
      * The realm where the user is located in.
      * Optional.
      */
     'realm' => '',

     /**
-     *  Here you need to enter the username of your service account */
+     * Here you need to enter the username of your service account from privacyIDEA server.
+     * Needed if 'doTriggerChallenge' => 'true'.
+     */
     'serviceAccount'    => 'service',

     /**
-     *  Enter here the password for your service account */
+     * Enter here the password for your service account.
+     * Needed if 'doTriggerChallenge' => 'true'.
+     */
     'servicePass'       => 'service',

     /**
+     * Enter here the realm for your service account.
+     * Optional.
+     */
+    'serviceRealm'      => 'service',

+    /**
      * Set doTriggerChallenge to 'true' to trigger challenges prior to the login
      * using the configured service account.
      * This setting takes precedence over 'doSendPassword'.
-     *  The value have to be a string.
+     * The value has to be a string.
+     * Optional.
      */
-    'doTriggerChallenge' => 'true',
+    'doTriggerChallenge' => 'false',

     /**
      * Set doSendPassword to 'true' to send a request to validate/check with the username
      * and an empty pass prior to the login.
      * This can be used to trigger challenges depending on the configuration in privacyIDEA
      * and requires no service account.
 If 'doTriggerChallenge' is enabled, this setting has no effect.
-     *  The value have to be a string.
+     * The value has to be a string.
+     * Optional.
      */
-    'doSendPassword' => 'true',
+    'doSendPassword' => 'false',

     /**
-     * Set custom hints for the OTP and password fields */
+     * Set custom hints for the OTP and password fields which will replace the placeholders.
+     */
     'otpFieldHint' => 'OTP',
     'passFieldHint' => 'Password',